brenderbee/farmers-market-react/README.md

-# _Brenda Franco_
+# Brenda Franco

-#### _Assignment for Epicodus_
+#### _Assignment for Epicodus to practice looping in JSX, styling in React, and client-side routing in React ._

 #### By: _**Brenda Franco**_

 ## Description

-_This webpage application is designed ...._
+_This webpage application is designed to be a static Farmer's Market site for Avery's Organics in Northern Oregon.
+The goal of this project is to practice looping in JSX, styling in React, and client-side routing in React._

 _This project uses Webpack to bundle and minify the code.
 The view library is React.
 Babel is used to transpile ES6.
+Normalize.css is used to provide cross-browser consistency for styling.
 All dependencies required are included in this project._

 ## Setup/Installation Requirement

 * Clone repository on your local computer.
-* If you already have Node, Homebrew, and Karma installed, then skip to "Install Dependencies."
+* If you already have Node and Homebrew installed, then skip to "Install Dependencies."

   #### Node: Windows / Linux Installation Instructions
   * To install Node on other systems, go to the <a href="https://nodejs.org/en/">Node website</a>, download and install the appropriate installer for your operating system.